sparseghian24/sparseghian24.github.io/README.md

 - figure out how/if to use replit or spider and write pseudo code

 25:
 - changed my topic (hangman)- research/plan on how to make it
+- started new pseudo code
 26:
 - continue with pseudo code